-Sketching of models in orthographic, isometric, and oblique projection; practice in the making of working drawings from sketches; free-hand lettering; special practice in, and application of, drawings.
+201. MECHANISM AND SKETCHING Two hours Sketching of models in orthographic, isometric, and oblique projection; practice in the making of working drawings from sketches; free-hand lettering.
 Two two-hour drafting-room periods, two hours home work a week.
 Prerequisite: 101.

-302. STATICS

-Study of fundamental principles of mechanics and their application to the simpler problems of engineering.
+302. STATICS Three hours Study of fundamental principles of mechanics and their application to the simpler problems of engineering.
 Forces, components, moments, cables, friction, centroids, moments of inertia.
 Recitations, lectures, problems.
 Must be preceded or accompanied by Mathematics 302 and Physics 202.